Pe6oProgramista/IPC-homework/README.md

-Homewrok for pipe and shared memory! :D
+Homewrok for pipe and shared memory. :D